lt-www/www-ltr/data/md/video.md

 </div>
 <div class="yt-txt">
 <a href="?zei9PYk7Sdc">Till The Season</a><br />
-Tanja Hall with Hamish Stuart, ABC Southeast, September 2011
+The Tanja Hall, with Hamish Stuart, ABC Southeast, September 2011
 </div>
 </div>